Lycée Lyautey: Foundation

 Work on the old Lycée Lyautey, then known as the "Grand Lycée" (now Lycée Mohammed V), on Mers Sultan Avenue (now March 2 Avenue), began in 1919.
 The school was inaugurated in 1921.
 In 1929, the "Petit Lycée" (now the Ibn Toumart School) received elementary school students, as well as middle school students from 1933.

 At the end of the colonial period, the cession of properties to the Moroccan government was organized.
 At this time, the Grand Lycée became the current Lycée Mohammed V, while the Petit Lycée became the Ibn Toumart School.

 Current campus

 The current Lycée Lyautey building was built on the site of the former French military camp Turpin.
 Construction started in 1959, and the school was inaugurated in November of 1963.
 In 1965, the school annexed the neighboring land of the former French military camp Beaulieu, which already possessed a number of athletic installations.
+The sports complex was built (early 2022) on the Beaulieu site.
+It includes two pools, a gym, weight room, etc. Designed in the style “Casa la blanche,” and includes photovoltaic panels, etc.

 In 1970, Maurice Schumann, French minister of foreign affairs at the time under Georges Pompidou, wrote in the Lycée Lyautey guestbook: